highamm/datascience234/docs/11-lubridate.md

 5. \* Using your data set that explored a variable or two from 2004 through now, make a table of the __average__ popularity for each year. __Hint__: You'll need a lubridate function to extract the year variable from the date object.

 6. \* Clear your search and now enter a search term that you'd like to investigate for the past 90 days.
-Mine will be "pittsburgh steelers" but, again, yours should be something that interests you.
+Mine will be "Pittsburgh Steelers" but, again, yours should be something that interests you.

 Again, click the download button again and read in the data to `R`.
 Convert the date variable to be in `<date>` format.